Description

 About the Author

-During his tenure Tingley wrote an award-winning local news column that was regularly honored by the New York State News Publishers Association and the New York State Associated Press Association.
+During his tenure, Tingley wrote an award-winning local news column regularly honored by the New York State News Publishers Association and the New York State Associated Press Association.
 When Tingley retired in July 2020, his column had been named a finalist by the National Society of Newspaper Columnists in 8 of the past 10 years.
 It was honored with a first-place award in 2016.

 Stu Shinske, former Poughkeepsie Journal editor –